 \begin{proof} Let $\bx$ be an optimal solution to $\optlp[(\gset_2)]$.
 We use $S$ below to index over subsets of $\gset_2$.
 So $\sum_S v(S)\bx_S=\lpopt_2$ and $\sum_S c(S)\bx_S\leq B$.
 Consider $x'=\frac{\bx}{\lpopt_2/\ld V_1}$.
 We have $\sum_Sv(S)x'_S=\ld V_1$, so $x'$ is feasible to \eqref{cdemd}.
 We also have $\sum_S c(S)x'_S\leq\frac{\ld V_1}{\lpopt_2}\cdot B$.
 So the optimal value of \eqref{cdemd} is at least the objective value of $x'$, which is

 \end{proof}

-\begin{lemma} Given a demand oracle, one can efficiently compute payments that when combined with Algorithm~\ref{xosalg-expgencost} yield a budget-feasible-in-expectation mechanism (where IR holds with probability $1$. \end{lemma}
+\begin{lemma} Given a demand oracle, one can efficiently compute payments that when combined with Algorithm~\ref{xosalg-expgencost} yield a budget-feasible-in-expectation mechanism (that is individually rational with probability $1$). \end{lemma}

-\begin{proof} We first obtain expected payments that yield truthfulness in expectation and budget-feasibility in expectation.
+\begin{proof} Fix a random partition $(\pl_1,\gset_1)$, $(\pl_2,\gset_2)$.
+We first obtain expected payments for this random partition that yield truthfulness in expectation and budget-feasibility in expectation.
 Given these, there is a standard way of obtaining actual payments for each random outcome of the mechanism that satisfy IR and NPT with probability $1$.

 Observe that the computation in step~\ref{bfexp-demandset} amounts to a VCG computation over the domain of feasible {\em fractional} solutions to \eqref{cdemd}.
 Thus, we can still use expression \eqref{vcgpayment} to obtain expected payments for the players.
 Let $\kp=\frac{\ld V_1}{B}$.
 The expected payment to player $i\in\pl_2$ when step~\ref{bfexp-demandset} returns the fractional solution $x$ is given by $\sum_Sx_S\bigl(\frac{1}{\kp}\cdot v(S)-c(S-\pset_i)\bigr)-h_i(c_{-i})$, where $h_{-i}(c_i)$ is $\frac{1}{\kp}$ times the optimal value of \eqref{cdemd} when player $i$ is excluded, that is, we are only allowed to use sets $S\sse\gset_2-\pset_i$.
 Note that $h_{-i}(c_{-i})$ can be calculated efficiently given a demand oracle, so these expected payments can be computed efficiently.
 Since the expected cost to player $i$ is $\sum_S c_i(S\cap\pset_i)x_S$, the expected utility is $\frac{1}{\kp}\times(\text{objective value of $x$})-h_{-i}(c_{-i})$, which is maximized by $x=x^*$, the outcome when player $i$ reports truthfully.
 This shows truthfulness in expectation, and also shows that the expected utility under truthful reporting is nonnegative.
 One feasible solution to \eqref{cdemd} when player $i$ is excluded is given by setting $x'_T=\sum_{S\sse\gset: S-\pset_i=T}x^*_S$ for all $T\sse\gset_2-\pset_i$, whose objective value is $\sum_{S\sse\gset}v(S-\pset_i)x^*_S-\kp\cdot\sum_{\ell\in\pl_2-\{i\}}c_\ell(S\cap\pset_\ell)x^*_S$.
 This yields a lower bound on $h_{-i}(c_{-i})$ and an upper bound of $\frac{1}{\kp}\cdot\sum_S (v(S)-v(S-\pset_i))x^*_S$ on the payment made to player $i$.
 Therefore, the total expected payment is at most